 Core Principle #5: Strive to attain mastery at all levels.

 Clients are best served when their attorney and his or her staff can think creatively in terms of problem solving and helping clients with their legal issues.
 Every situation is different and rarely are the issues black and white.
 And while we all may have the capacity to think “outside the box,” creativity only comes about once you have mastered a particular subject matter or task.
-This is why there really is no substitute for hiring a lawyer (or any professional for that mater) who has many years of experience and is knowledgable about a particular subject matter.
+This is why there really is no substitute for hiring a lawyer (or any professional for that mater) who has many years of experience and is knowledgeable about a particular subject matter.

 Core Principle #6: Create value for all clients and set fees accordingly.

 Our goal is to create value for each of our clients.
 After all, that's why they come to us.
 In exchange for that, we do expect to be paid, but not beyond the value of the service we provide as agreed to.
-This is why many of our services, including our on-line legal services, are offered at a fixed fee with no hidden costs for things like photocopying, toll calls or postage.
+This is why many of our services, including our Smart Law platform, are offered at a fixed fee with no hidden costs for things like photocopying, toll calls or postage.
 Our interest is to invest in long term relationships with our clients and to measure the value of our services the same way you do – did we make the effort and get the job done?